Aaron-Hale/sudoku-image-solver/README.md

 ## Stagewise summary

-### 1) Geometry
+### 1) Geometry: finding the board
+The first problem was simply finding the Sudoku board reliably in a full image.
+The project started with a **classical CV detector** based on contours and quadrilateral selection.
+That worked for close-up boards, but it broke when the puzzle was small in frame, blurred, cluttered, or competing with other rectangular structures.

-Board localization was the main early bottleneck.
-On `core_val`, the classical CV front end reached only **18.64%** exact board match, while segmentation reached **76.27%**, close to **77.97%** with oracle label corners.
-Classical CV worked when the board dominated the frame, but broke on small boards, clutter, blur, and competing rectangular structures, which is why segmentation became the primary front end.
+To fix that, the project moved to a **trained segmentation model** using the existing board-corner labels already available in the dataset.
+That solved most of the geometry problem immediately.
+On `core_val`, the classical front end reached only **18.64%** exact board match, while segmentation reached **76.27%**, close to **77.97%** with oracle label corners.

-### 2) Warping and crop strategy
+The final geometry refinement was choosing **how to preprocess images for segmentation**.
+A controlled comparison showed that **letterbox-trained segmentation** (aspect-ratio-preserving resize with padding) was better than stretch-trained segmentation on the downstream metric that mattered most.
+It got **97.52%** of boards with all 4 corners within **25 px**, versus **93.39%** for stretch, so letterbox became the frozen V1 geometry front end.

+### 2) Converting the board into OCR-ready cells
+Once board localization was strong, the next problem was how to turn a warped board into stable **cell crops** for OCR.
+The project compared two options: simple **equal-split crops** versus **refit/grid-box crops** that try to follow the inner lattice more closely.

-After geometry improved, the next question was how to crop cells for OCR.
-A manual A/B review on 40 validation boards showed **equal split better on 11 boards**, **refit better on 3**, and **26 ties**, so equal split stayed the default OCR crop path.
-Refit remained useful for parser-side debugging and imperfect warps, but it was not a clear overall win for the training/inference path.
+A manual A/B review on **40 validation boards** showed that equal split was already strong enough: **11 boards favored equal split, 3 favored refit, and 26 were ties**.
+Refit remained useful for parser-side debugging and imperfect warps, but it was not a large enough win to justify making it the default public inference path.

+That is why the frozen V1 system uses **equal-split crops** as the default OCR path.

-### 3) OCR model choice
+### 3) OCR: separating occupancy from digit recognition
+The OCR problem was split into two stages:
+1. **Occupancy**: is a cell empty or filled?
+2. **Digit recognition**: if filled, which digit is it?

+That split mattered because those two tasks fail differently.
+Occupancy is easier in principle, while digit recognition is a harder shape-classification problem.

-The digit task turned out to be materially harder than occupancy.
-A linear softmax baseline reached only **73.8%** validation accuracy and clearly underfit the printed-digit problem, so the repo moved to a CNN.
-In the Day 21 benchmark, **Chars74K transfer** was the best setup at **94.53%** validation accuracy, ahead of **cells only (93.63%)**, **MNIST transfer (94.26%)**, and **EMNIST transfer (94.37%)**.
-That fit the task: printed OCR-style pretraining helped more than handwritten-only sources.
+For digits, the project first tried a **linear softmax baseline**, which reached only **73.8%** validation accuracy and clearly underfit the printed-digit task.
+The next step was to move to a **CNN**, which was much better aligned with the visual nature of the problem.
+In the Day 21 benchmark, the best setup was **Chars74K transfer** at **94.53%** validation accuracy, ahead of **cells only (93.63%)**, **MNIST transfer (94.26%)**, and **EMNIST transfer (94.37%)**.

+That result made the final digit-model choice clear: use a **Chars74K-transfer CNN** as the production recognizer.

-### 4) Stagewise vs end-to-end behavior
+### 4) Stagewise performance vs end-to-end performance
+One useful question was whether the system still had a basic OCR problem, or whether the remaining failures were caused by end-to-end compounding errors.

-With labeled corners, the OCR stack was already very strong: **99.72%** occupancy accuracy and **99.59%** occupied-cell digit accuracy.
-But full pure-model inference still reached **84.30%** exact givens match and **97.09%** mean givens accuracy.
-That showed the remaining gap was not basic OCR capacity or heavier Sudoku logic; it was end-to-end robustness on hard real-photo boards, especially **filled cells being dropped as empty**.
+To answer that, the project measured OCR under **correct geometry** by using labeled corners.
+Under that setup, the OCR stack was already very strong:
+- **99.72%** occupancy accuracy
+- **99.59%** occupied-cell digit accuracy

+But with full pure-model inference, the system reached:
+- **84.30%** exact givens match
+- **97.09%** mean givens accuracy

+That gap showed the remaining problem was **not** basic OCR capacity and **not** a lack of heavier Sudoku logic.
+The main issue was end-to-end robustness on hard real-photo boards.

+The dominant remaining failure mode was **filled cells being dropped as empty**, which is why keeping occupancy separate from digit recognition was useful: it made the true bottleneck visible.

 ### 5) Final V1 direction
-The final V1 path keeps the components that won the stagewise decisions: **segmentation** for geometry, **equal-split crops** for OCR, a separate **occupancy stage**, and a **Chars74K-transfer CNN** for digits.
-Later controlled comparison also showed **letterbox-trained segmentation** outperforming **stretch-trained segmentation** on the downstream metric that mattered most (**85.12%** vs **82.64%** exact givens match), which is why letterbox became the locked production path.
+By this point, the project had enough evidence to stop treating the system as an open-ended experiment and lock a production path.

+The frozen V1 system uses:
+- **letterbox-trained segmentation** for geometry
+- **original-image OCR warp** after board localization
+- **equal-split crops** for OCR
+- a separate **occupancy stage**
+- a **Chars74K-transfer CNN** for digits
+- a calibrated no-decode readout: `occ_platt_digit_temp_no_decode`

+That combination was not chosen because each component looked best in isolation.
+It was chosen because it gave the best overall balance of **board-level accuracy, robustness, simplicity, and latency** on the real-photo task this repo is meant to solve.

 ---